-The 500 Turbo is a new addition to Fiat's subcompact Cinquecento lineup for the latest model year.
-Positioned between the standard 500 and the high-performance Abarth model, it offers middle-ground performance along with a middle-ground price.
+Positioned between the standard 500 and the high-performance Abarth model, the 500 Turbo offers middle-ground performance along with a middle-ground price.

-The 500 Turbo comes fitted with the same 1.4L MultiAir four-cylinder used in the regular 500, but a turbo boosts power to 135 horsepower and 150 lb-ft of torque - improvements of 34 and 52, respectively.
+The 500 Turbo comes fitted with the same 1.4-liter MultiAir four-cylinder used in the regular 500, but a turbo boosts power to 135 horsepower and 150 lb-ft of torque - improvements of 34 and 52, respectively.

 The 500 Turbo's lone transmission choice is a five-speed manual or six-speed automatic transmissions.
 Fuel efficiency is rated at 28 mpg in the city and 34 mpg on the highway with the stick, while selecting the auto lowers mileage to 24/32 mpg

 In order to handle that extra power, Fiat beefed up the 500 Turbo's mechanical components, including larger half shafts and stronger constant velocity joints.
 Fiat says those improvements also help to reduce torque steer.